Contrast-Security-OSS/docs/content/developer/sdk/python/PythonSdk.md

 ## Install
-The Contrast Python module is available to install via pip.
+The Contrast Python module is available to install via *pip*.
 ```commandline
     pip install contrast-security
 ```